alisonands/Stock-Analysis/README.md

 Visualizations
 1. Which stocks are best performing in there respective sectors?
 (Sourav)
     - Closing price (Line chart, 4 graphs (top performing stock per industry))
-2. What is the allocation of portfolio for each sector?
+2. Allocation of portfolio for each Industry?
 (Sakina)
-    - Volume (% total volume Pie chart, sectors) (4 pie charts)
+    - Volume (% total volume Pie chart, industry) – 4 Pie charts
 3. What was the correlation between different sectors?
 (Kunal)
     - correlation (closing prices, between sectors)
 4. Which sector has the best moving average in there respective industry?
 (Alison)